Prep basketball postseason tournament schedule

 District 4-AA

-To be determined following Tuesday's regular season games.
+To be determined following Wednesday's regular season games.
 All tournament games will be played at Fulton High School beginning Friday.

 District 2-A